 The assessed recital will be worth 50% of the total mark for this course and will consist of an instrumental or vocal recital of at least 17 minutes of music and not more than 20 minutes on stage.
-Tuning, spoken introductions and time between repertoire form part of the 35 minutes (20 min if Option 2 is offered).
+Tuning, spoken introductions and time between repertoire form part of the 20 minutes.
 If the music performed and/or the overall time spent on stage fails to meet these stipulations, the recital may be stopped and/or penalised by up to 2% for each minute or part of a minute outside the times prescribed (normally to a maximum penalty of 10%).

 In addition to the examiners, the recitals may be open to an invited audience.